 Whether you are a Hoosier basketball fan or a fan of the Colts, there is no denying that Indiana residents love their sports teams.
-While there are multiple riverboat casinos located in the state of Indiana, unfortunately, none of them are licensed to provide sports wagering due to state and federal regulations prohibiting this type of betting.
-Sportsbook gambling was the one area of gambling entertainment in the United States where the federal government stepped in to govern without regard to states’ rights.
-Fortunately, the Supreme Court decided that the PASPA act is unconstitutional and now there is no federal ban on domestic sports betting in Indiana or any other US state.
-This has impacted sports related gambling in Indiana and across the country.
+While there are multiple riverboat casinos located in the state of Indiana, soon there will be state licensed sports wagering options available since the state's Governor signed the proposed sports betting bill H 1015.
+Sportsbook gambling used to be the one area of gambling entertainment in the United States where the federal government stepped in to govern without regard to states’ rights.
+Fortunately, the Supreme Court decided that such actions allowed through PASPA was unconstitutional and now there is no federal ban on domestic sports betting in Indiana or any other US state.
+This has impacted sports-related gambling opportunities in Indiana and across the country.

 So how does one go about betting on their favorite sports team?
 Is online sports betting legal in Indiana?
 Are there any online sportsbooks that accept players from Indiana?
 These are exactly the types of questions we intend to answer in our guide.
 We explain in easy to understand terms which laws come into play regarding online sports betting in the state and which US online sportsbooks legally accept players from Indiana.